snabble/Android-SDK/ui-toolkit/README.md

 ### Start Shopping

-If the user has entered a shop, a tap on the `Start Shopping` button will start the scanner.
+If the user has checked into a shop, a tap on the `Start Shopping` button will start the scanner.

 | Parameter     | Type         | Example                                                              |
 |---------------|--------------|----------------------------------------------------------------------|